sriramrokkam/k8s-training/admin/trainer-guide.md

 #### Course Prep steps
 These are the logical steps for a trainer to prep for a course (details below):
-- Make sure your training is 'officially' requested and schedules in SuccessMap Learning
+- Make sure your training is 'officially' requested and scheduled in SuccessMap Learning
-- Sent email with preparation steps to participants
+- Sent an email with preparation steps to participants
-- Get/ create a Gardener cluster for your training
+- Request/create a Gardener cluster for your training
-- Download your trainer .kube/config from Gardener that lets you control the cluster
+- Obtain/Download your trainer `kubeconfig` from Gardener that lets you control the cluster
-- On your VM, run the script to generate the kube configs for the participants
-- Copy the generated configs to the config share of this course
-- Print the access IDs sheet to be handed out to the participants (with their config IDs)
+- Logon to the training-admin server and prepare the cluster according to [this guide](https://github.wdf.sap.corp/D044431/training-admin#usage) (VPN required).

 All artifacts / scripts / info needed as trainer is in this admin folder.
 You can use the participant VM also for all work as a trainer.

 ## Course preparation